 Diffracted light can produce fringes of light and dark or colored bands.
 An optical effect that results from the diffraction of light is the silver lining sometimes found around the edges of clouds or coronas surrounding the Sun or Moon (Pic.
 19).

-The basic difference between diffraction and scattering is that the diffraction is a phenomenon observed only in waves unlike scattering, that can be observed in both waves and particles.
+The basic difference between diffraction and scattering is that diffraction is a phenomenon observed only in waves unlike scattering, which can be observed in both waves and particles.

 Diffraction we can understand as a property of propagation of waves, whereas scattering is a property of wave interactions.
 Both are caused by the interaction of waves interact with objects